agardiner/arg-parser/README.md

     EOT

+    positional_arg :my_positional_arg, 'This is a positional arg' keyword_arg :my_keyword_arg, 'This is a keyword arg; if not specified, returns value1',
+        default: 'value1'
+    # An optional value keyword argument.
+If not specified, returns false.
+If specified
+    # without a value, returns 'maybe'.
+If specified with a value, returns the value.
+    keyword_arg :val_opt, 'This is a keyword arg with optional value',
+        value_optional: 'maybe'
-    positional_arg :my_positional_arg, 'This is a positional arg' keyword_arg :my_keyword_arg, 'This is a keyword arg' flag_arg :flag, 'This is a flag argument' rest_arg :files, 'This is where we specify that remaining args will be collected in an array'
+    flag_arg :flag, 'This is a flag argument' rest_arg :files, 'This is where we specify that remaining args will be collected in an array'